|

 on auctions at the last minute.
 Instead, the

-auction automatically adds on time if a new
+auction will automatically add minutes if a new

 bid comes in at the end.
 Three new bidders arrived